q-rapids/qrapids-eval/README.md

 # Q-Rapids eval ![](https://img.shields.io/badge/License-Apache2.0-blue.svg)
-The q-rapids eval component queries raw data stored in an Elasticsearch server  to compute metrics, factors, and indicators, which are also get stored in an Elasticsearch server.
-In the q-rapids context, raw data is produced by a q-rapids kafka connector (read from Jira, Sonarqube or other sources).
+Qrapids-eval computes metrics, factors, and indicators on raw data stored in Elasticsearch.
+In the q-rapids context, raw data is produced by a q-rapids kafka connectors (read from Jira, Sonarqube or other sources).
 Q-Rapids eval aggregates the raw data into metrics, and further on into factors and indicators, according to a defined quality model.

 ##Configuration
 Q-Rapids eval is a commandline tool and is configured via a set of text files (query- and property-files) that are stored in a special folder structure.
 The top-folder is named 'projects'.
 This folder has to be present in the same directory where the qrapids-eval.jar file is stored.
 Each subfolder defines a quality model for a project to be evaluated.